 Mergers and Acquisitions

 In June 2013 Michael Foods acquired Primera Foods Corp., an egg products processing company operating in the Midwest, for $35.7 million.
-By adding Primera to its own egg products operation, Michael Foods expects to realized significant synergies and cost savings.
+By adding Primera to its own egg products operation, Michael Foods expects to realize significant synergies and cost savings.